NotRajFiveM/PD-GARAGE-QBCore/README.md

 # PD-GARAGE-QBCore
-READ THE README AFTER DOWNLOAD THE FILE
+Just Drag and drop scrip

-Just Drag and drop script
+**DONT READ THIS README READ THE README THAT PRESENT INSIDE THE FILE**

 You can config the ped location in the config file